gsoft-inc/wl-squide/docs/guides/add-authentication.md

 # Add authentication

-Most of our applications (if not all) will eventually require the user to authenticate.
+Most of our applications (if not all) will eventually requires the user to authenticate.
 To facilitate this process, the Squide [Runtime](/reference/runtime/runtime-class.md) class accepts a [sessionAccessor](/reference/fakes/LocalStorageSessionManager.md#integrate-with-a-runtime-instance) function.
-Once the shell registration flow is completed, the function will be made accessible to every module of the application.
+Once the application registration flow is completed, the function will be made accessible to every module of the application.

 When combined with a [React Router](https://reactrouter.com/en/main) authentication boundary and a login page, the shared `sessionAccessor` function is of great help to manage authentication concerns.